bsmith89/longev-mgen/doc/submission.md

 # Abstract

-The drug acarbose (ACA) is used to treat diabetes, and through inhibition of alpha-amylase increases the amount of starch entering the lower digestive system after meals.
-This results in changes to the composition of the microbiota and its fermentation products.
+The drug acarbose (ACA) is used to treat diabetes, and by inhibiting alpha-amylase in the small intestine increases the amount of starch entering the lower digestive tract.
+This results in
+changes to the composition of the microbiota and its fermentation products.
 Acarbose also increases longevity in mice, an effect that could be related to increased production of the short-chain fatty acids propionate and butyrate.
-In experiments replicated across three study sites, two distantly related species in the family _Muribaculaceae_ were dramatically more abundant in ACA treated mice, distinguishing these responders from other members of the family.
+In experiments replicated across three study sites, two distantly related species in the bacterial family _Muribaculaceae_ were dramatically more abundant in ACA treated mice, distinguishing these responders from other members of the family.
-Members of the _Muribaculaceae_ likely produce propionate and are abundant and diverse in the guts of mice, although only a small number of isolates are available.
+Members of the _Muribaculaceae_ likely produce propionate and are abundant and diverse in the guts of mice, although few isolates are available.
 We reconstructed genomes from metagenomes (MAGs) for eight populations of _Muribaculaceae_ to examine what distinguishes species that respond positively to acarbose.
-We found two closely related MAGs from one of the responsive species (B1-A and B1-B) that contain a polysaccharide utilization locus with a predicted extracellular alpha-amylase.
+We found two closely related MAGs (B1-A and B1-B) from one responsive species that both contain a polysaccharide utilization locus with a predicted extracellular alpha-amylase.
 <!--
 TODO: Check the following and add if true: "...and these were the only two to